 MIDDLE SCHOOL ART CLASSES

-Throughout middle school I absorbed every art class.
+Throughout middle school, I absorbed every art class.
 The exercises were beneficial and taught me new ways to express myself through art.
-My artwork greatly improved after attending those classes.
+My artwork significantly improved after attending those classes.
 I started developing a reputation in school for my drawing ability.

 ART PROJECTS TURNED REALITY

 I took my love of model building and decided to build a real tree fort.
-When it was completed the structure spanned 3 trees and it had three stories in the middle section.
+When it was completed the structure spanned 3 trees, and it had three stories in the middle section.
 It had a prison, a draw-bridge, 6 rooms, and a lookout platform 20 feet up.
 We built a pulley-system to transport supplies from one section to another section.
-All the materials were scavenged from the local dump.
-We scoured the area for plywood, lumber, rope, and even nails.
+All the materials were scavenged from the local dump and scoured the area for plywood, lumber, rope, and even nails.
 It was quite a project.